gfane1/microsoft-backup-suite/README.md

 - Add tests for new features
 - Update documentation

-- By making a contribution to this project, you certify that:

-    (a) The contribution was created in whole or in part by you and you have the right to submit it under the open source license indicated in the repository; or

-    (b) The contribution is based upon previous work that, to the best of your knowledge, is covered under an appropriate open source license and you have the right under that license to submit that work with modifications, whether created in whole or in part by you, under the same open source license (unless you am permitted to submit under a different license), as indicated in the repository; or

-    (c) The contribution was provided directly to you by some other person who certified (a), (b) or (c) and you have not modified it.

-    (d) You understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information you submit with it, including your sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

 ## License

 MIT License - feel free to use and modify as needed.